ben-spector-cc/intermediate-react-rtl/quiz/quiz-draft-template.md

 Check out the [content standards](http://curriculum-documentation.codecademy.com/Content-Standards/multiple-choice/) for guidance on multiple choice assessments.

-What query method variant returns `null`, if it can't find a DOM element.
+Which query method variant returns `null`, if it can't find a DOM element and is useful for determining if an element is NOT present in the DOM?

 Response: `.queryByX`